 Add the Candy Canes – Quickly add in 1/2 cup of the crushed candy canes and let the mixer stir them in on low for a few seconds.

-Sprinkle the remaining 1/4 cup of crushed candy canes evenly over the top of the marshmallow mixture.
+Sprinkle the remaining 1/4 cup of crushed candy canes evenly over the tops of the marshmallows.

 Let Sit – Let sit uncovered for 6-8 hours or overnight.

 Cut Into Squares – After the marshmallows have set, turn it onto a prep surface.
-Using a large knife that has been rubbed down with coconut oil or butter, cut marshmallows into 1.5 inch squares.
+Using a sharp knife or pizza cutter that has been rubbed down with coconut oil or butter, cut marshmallows into 1-1.5 inch squares.

 Coat With Sugar – In a small bowl, mix cornstarch and powdered sugar.
 Toss the marshmallows in the cornstarch mixture, making sure all sides get coated.